-- ZipCar – Waived setup fees for small business owners, $30 toward your first drive, $35 annual membership fee, and 10% off standard rates Monday through Friday
+- ZipCar – Waived setup fees for small business owners, $50 toward your first drive, and $35 annual membership fee

 - TripIt Pro – Free year of Pro, then $39 annual rate for three years

 I had a Zipcar membership when I lived in New York and loved saving on the initiation fees.
-Plus you get $30 in credit and 10% off during the week.
+Plus you get $50 in credits.

 I’ve also gotten hooked on TripIt Pro.
 It’s become part of my travel organization and flow thanks to alerts for gate changes, delays, and connecting flights – often before the airline itself will ping you.